RedstoneDave/My-Language/README.md

 ### Verbs

 There are two parts of speech correspond to verbs in English, `burab` and `mosrab`, this section is about `burab`, verbs that can tell apart “before” and “after”.
-An example of `burab` is `veb`(meaning “to do”).
-Here are the forms of the word `veb`.
+An example of `burab` is `vebq`(meaning “to do”).
+Here are the forms of the word `vebq`.

 - `vebu`
   - `u` after a `burab` enables it to join with other words, to modify the predicate, and to form a dependent clause.